-2.21 Beyond the immediate area surrounding the premises, these are matters for the personal responsibility of individuals under the law.
-An individual who engages in anti-social behaviour is accountable in their own right.
+- 2.20 Measures to control light pollution will also require careful thought.
+Bright lighting outside premises which is considered appropriate to prevent crime and disorder may itself give rise to light pollution for some neighbours.
+Applicants, licensing authorities and responsible authorities will need to balance these issues. - 2.21 Beyond the immediate area surrounding the premises, these are matters for the personal responsibility of individuals under the law.
+An individual who engages in antisocial behaviour is accountable in their own right.
 However, it would be perfectly reasonable for a licensing authority to impose a condition, following relevant representations, that requires the licence holder or club to place signs at the exits from the building encouraging patrons to be quiet until they leave the area, or that, if they wish to smoke, to do so at designated places on the premises instead of outside, and to respect the rights of people living nearby to a peaceful night.